 Driving to Libya

 From Tunis, you can take minibuses all the way to the Ras Ajdir border crossing, which lies about 11 hours' east of Tunis.
-If you're traveling with your own car, the border guards may charge you a fee.
-In 2010, this was in the realm of 150 Libyan dinars per car.
+If you're travelling with your own car, the border guards may charge you a fee.
 Reports from travellers who have crossed the border since the end of the conflict suggest that it is still possible, but that transiting through Ras Ajdir can be slow due to increased formalities.
 You can also enter via the Dehiba/Waziin border crossing, further south.